coilysiren/json-api-template/README.md

 http localhost:8000/users\?roles=standard\&roles=admin
 http localhost:8000/users\?roles=admin

-# make note of the id above, as it is needed in the following lines
+# Make note of the id above, as it is needed in the following lines.
-# it will most likely be "1"!
+# It will most likely be "1"!

 http localhost:8000/users/1
 http PUT localhost:8000/users/1 givenName=lynn